Knightmare (TV series): Production

 Knightmare was conceived by Tim Child in 1985, inspired by the two ZX Spectrum games Atic Atac and Dragontorc.
 Realising that if a ZX Spectrum could do these types of adventure game, then a television programme could revolutionise the genre, he enlisted the help of artist David Rowe to design realistic looking backgrounds with an airbrush.
 Borrowing the technique used in weather forecasts, Child devised a large blue room, which was set up in Studio A of Anglia Studios.
-The advanced computer graphic environments were created by the Travelling Matte Company using a Spaceward SuperNova computer.
+The advanced computer graphic environments were created by the Travelling Matte Company using a £85,000 Supernova graphics system made by Spaceward Graphics.
 Travelling Matte was owned by set designer Robert Harris, who had trained at Central Saint Martin's in stage design and had been working with John Peyre at BBC TV when The Hitchhiker's Guide to the Galaxy started to blend digital images with real world studio scenery.
 Harris had a background in CGI, having trained in 3D animation at Middlesex Polytechnic under Dr John Vince, and experience in playing out "live" graphics for current affairs programmes like Newsnight and Panorama.
-Knightmare required real time CGI inserts and virtual lighting changes, door reveals and animated monsters in real time, within live action against blue screen using Ultimatte.
+Knightmare required CGI inserts and virtual lighting changes, door reveals and animated monsters in real time, within live action against blue screen using Ultimatte.

 Eventually, in early 1986, a 15-minute pilot under the name of Dungeon Doom was recorded.
 Even at this stage it featured Hugo Myatt, the husband of Christine Webber who was a presenter of Anglia's regional news programme About Anglia.
-A second 20-minute pilot was filmed on 27 and 28 January 1987, with the name changed to Knightmare, and 'life force' added, an idea borrowed from the computer game Atic Atac, which also influenced the show in other ways.
+A second 20-minute pilot was filmed on 27 and 28 January 1987, with the name changed to Knightmare, and 'lifeforce' added, an idea borrowed from Atic Atac, which also influenced the show in other ways.
 He recruited Robert Harris, who used a Spaceward computer to design an animation of a knight's head that could indicate varying degrees of damage.
 Child sent this second pilot to the ITV Children's Committee in February, who commissioned a series of eight half-hour episodes.

 The show was an instant hit, and a second series twice as long as the first was commissioned the next year, closely followed by a third the year after that.
 By the time this third series finished, Child felt the dungeon format was getting too restrictive, and he needed something new.
-Because of this, the fourth series saw the introduction of many 'outdoor' scenes, filmed around places such as medieval castles across the UK, and composited into the blue room using the usual chromakey technique.
+Because of this, the fourth series saw the introduction of many 'outdoor' scenes, filmed around places such as medieval castles across the UK, and composited into the blue room using the chromakey technique.
 This series also saw the introduction of the "Eye Shield", which acted as an 'eye' for the dungeoneer.
 Using pre-recorded footage filmed on location, it followed the progress of the dungeoneers as they explored the dungeon.
 A new onscreen status bar was also introduced, generated by a Commodore Amiga 2000 computer.